Webhooks Overview

 • You want to avoid polling / batch updates

-• You need real-time / just-in-time updates on changes to data
+• You need event-based updates on changes to data

 However using webhooks does come with some additional considerations, most especially as an information consumer you’ll need to be prepared to process webhook events in an on-demand, ad-hoc basis, which is potentially more complex than processing less infrequent batch queries.

 Ultimately the approach you take will be driven by the underlying use cases you’re solving for.
-For example if you want to notify your customers that an order has shipped in real-time, then webhooks would be a good choice.
+For example if you want to notify your customers that an order has shipped in and around the time it happens, then webhooks would be a good choice.
 If on the other hand you just need to understand the total number of orders shipped at the close of business, a batch query approach may solve that need more effectively.

 How we use webhooks at Marketplacer